usama8800/SumoSustain/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1: selects defaults only if nothing was selected
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2: never selects defaults

-_The cookies use the `name` attribute of the select element so make sure there is one._
+_The cookies use the `name` or `id` attribute of the select element so make sure there is one.